 The two new ships will greatly enhance NOAA’s ocean exploration and scientific research capabilities.
 The first ship, OCEANOGRAPHER, will be homeported in Honolulu, HI.
 The second ship, DISCOVERER, will be homeported in Newport, RI.
 Both ships will continue the legacies of their namesakes, the first OCEANOGRAPHER having served in the NOAA fleet from 1966 to 1996 and her sister ship, DISCOVERER, from 1967 to 1996.

-Designed as single-hull ships, R/V Neil Armstrong (AGOR 27) and R/V Sally Ride are approximately 238 feet long and incorporate the latest technologies, including high-efficiency diesel engines, emissions controls for stack gasses, new information technology tools both for monitoring shipboard systems and for communicating with the world, and hull coatings to reduce maintenance requirements.
-Each vessel operates with a crew of 20 with accommodations for 24 scientists.
+Designed as mono-hull ships, the OCEANOGRAPHER and DISCOVERER will be 244.5 feet in length and built to commercial standards.
+They will incorporate the latest technologies including high-efficiency environmentally friendly EPA Tier IV diesel engines, emissions controls for stack gases, new information technology tools for monitoring shipboard systems, and state of the art scientific underwater research and survey equipment.
+Each vessel will operate with a crew of 20 with accommodations for up to 28 scientists.

-The Navy has been a leader in building and providing large research ships for the nation's academic research fleet since World War II.
-The new Armstrong Class ships replaces two previously Navy-built and owned vessels.
-The ships replaced, R/V Melville (AGOR 14) and R/V Knorr (AGOR 15), both served the nation's oceanographic needs for more than forty-six years.
+The Navy has been a leader in building and providing large research ships for the nation's research fleet since World War II.
+These new NOAA ships are the first step in supporting NOAA with its fleet recapitalization effort.